 Make sure to bring good headlamps, snacks, water, and warm clothes.
 If you get lost, follow the stone piles (or “cairns” as the rangers call them) to help you find your way.

-This hike is considered “difficult” because of the 480 feet elevation gain, as well as the fact that the trail has you scrambling over rock faces and doing a little climbing.
+This hike is considered “difficult” because of the 480 feet elevation gain, as well as the fact that the trail has you scrambling over rock faces and doing a little ascending on your hands and feet.
 But it’s worth it to see the view!

-We also recommend climbing up to the Twisted Donut arch to get a view of Delicate Arch during sunrise.
+We also recommend hiking up to the Twisted Donut arch to get a view of Delicate Arch during sunrise.

 2. Take a History Tour Around the Visitors Center